 Henriëtte van Gasteren, better known by her pseudonym, Lilith, was born in 1964 in Sevenum, the Netherlands.
-She is a photographic artist, who has been widely exhibited, throughout the Netherlands and abroad.
+She is a multimedia artist, who has been widely exhibited, throughout the Netherlands and abroad.
 Since 2008, more than thirty exhibitions of her work have been held in the Netherlands while special exhibitions were also mounted in Antwerp, Brussel, Gent, Eupen, Aachen, Dresden, Mönchengladbach, Birmingham, New York and Vermont.
 Her work has also been displayed at several of Europe’s leading photo fairs and art festivals.

 Lilith’s work has received critical and public acclaim.
 She has won several national and international photography awards, including in 2014 the public choice award as well as the 2nd jury prize in AVRO’s national photo contest for self-portraits.
 Again in 2017 Lilith won the public choice award and entered the jury’s top three in AVROTROS’ national art contest ‘Krabbé zoekt Picasso’.
 Her work is included in numerous private and public collections including those of the Van Bommel van Dam museum (Venlo Netherlands), museum Ikob (Eupen Belgium), Limburgs Museum (Venlo Netherlands), Gemeentemuseum Jacob van Horne (Weert Netherlands), CODA museum (Apeldoorn Netherlands) Generali Insurance Company (Diemen Netherlands), Atrium Hospital (Heerlen Netherlands), Eduard Planting Fine Art Photographs (Amsterdam Netherlands) and the Torch Gallery (Amsterdam Netherlands).
 In 2013, a book was published providing an overview of her self-portraits from 2006 till 2013, entitled, ‘A house is not a home’.
 In 2015 she collaborated with writer Paul Sterk which resulted in a book as well exhibition ‘Over hoeren & madonna’s‘.
 In 2017 yet another book was published: ‘Skinny dipping‘.
 Over 1.000 self-portraits taken in the tub, using a cell phone, showing Lilith’s metamorphosis during two years.